nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 For a better listing, you can use `M-x ibuffer`.

 ![IBuffer with the default settings](/images/2014-08-ibuffer.png)

+The default bindings you should care about right now are:

+- `n` and `p` to go to the next and previous buffers.
+- `d` (marking the buffer for deletion), then `x` on a buffer will make it go away.
+- `RET` while a buffer name is at point will take you to that buffer.

 IBuffer has all sorts of useful features for browsing, filtering, and editing open buffers.
 But at least for a Vim user, its keybindings won't at all be intuitive.
 Typing `j` accidentally will call `jump-to-buffer`, which is almost certainly not what you want.
 If you felt like typing the name of the buffer at a prompt, you probably wouldn't have opened IBuffer to begin with!